 “If I hear, sleep when baby sleeps, one more time, I might lose my mind.
 What can I do to get more sleep? “

 Sleep when baby sleeps is usually not the most helpful advice for parents.
 It can be very challenging and overwhelming to navigate our rest during these early weeks when our baby needs to be fed more frequently, there is always laundry, we need to eat, and mom is still recovering from birth.
 I’ve also had moms share that it makes it more difficult to sleep at night if they sleep during the day.

 Parents are navigating and trying to figure out the new normal with their growing family.
 My one tip to help you feel better is to give yourself permission to rest for 5-20 minutes.
 Set an alarm if that helps you.
 Lay down and get horizontal helps your body feel better, recover, and can take the edge off of being so tired.

 Don’t sleep, just take a rest.
 Do some breathing.

 “I hear about all these babies that are sleeping through the night.
 Why won’t mine?
 What’s wrong with my child?”

 Nothing at all!
 There is absolutely nothing wrong with your baby.
 Each baby is as individual and unique as you and I are.
 They all have their likes and dislikes.
 Some babies are easy going, while others need more “entertainment.”
 The key is to figure out what your baby needs, love your little one right where he or she is, and use the process that works best for your little blessing.

 It takes time, patience, and consistency to establish healthy sleep habits, and using the first six months to practice this will pay off in spades — in sleep! — in the long run.

 Do you have questions?
-Let’s hop on a call here on my calendar.
+Let’s hop on call.